rfhb/ctrdata/README.md

   annotations can be made when downloading trials.
-Also, [trial documents](#documents-example) and [historic versions](https://rfhb.github.io/ctrdata/articles/ctrdata_summarise.html#analysing-sample-size-using-historic-versions-of-trial-records) available in registers on trials can be downloaded.
+Also, [trial documents](#documents-example) and [historic versions](https://rfhb.github.io/ctrdata/articles/ctrdata_summarise.html#analysing-sample-size-using-historic-versions-of-trial-records) as available in registers on trials can be downloaded.
 - Downloaded trial information is transformed and stored in a collection of a document-centric database, for fast and offline access.
   Information from different registers can be accumulated in a single